 While some suggest that transgender individuals should rely on law enforcement for protection it's reported that "police often participate in the intimidation themselves rather than providing protection" ("Fighting Anti-Trans Violence", 2015, para.
-2). first time the source is cited.
-After the first citation, only the first author's last name followed by "et al." should be used.
+2).

 If the source has six or more authors, you only need to use the first author's last name in either a signal phrase or in the citation.